netxms/netxms-doc/admin/scripting.rst

 =====================

 This view allows to execute arbitrary script.
-Script can be manually created just before execution, and afterwards saved, can be taken from the script library, can be used modified script form the script library and afterwards saved or saved as.
+Script can be manually created just before execution, and afterwards saved, can be taken from the script library, can be used modified script from the script library and afterwards saved or saved as.
 If this view is opened on a node, then in the script is available ``$node`` variable with node object.